DarthKoax/docker-your_spotify/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/linuxserver/your_spotify.svg?color=94398d&labelColor=555555&logoColor=ffffff&style=for-the-badge&label=stars&logo=docker)](https://hub.docker.com/r/linuxserver/your_spotify)
 [![Jenkins Build](https://img.shields.io/jenkins/build?labelColor=555555&logoColor=ffffff&style=for-the-badge&jobUrl=https%3A%2F%2Fci.linuxserver.io%2Fjob%2FDocker-Pipeline-Builders%2Fjob%2Fdocker-your_spotify%2Fjob%2Fmain%2F&logo=jenkins)](https://ci.linuxserver.io/job/Docker-Pipeline-Builders/job/docker-your_spotify/job/main/)

-[Your_spotify](https://github.com/Yooooomi/your_spotify) is a self-hosted application that tracks what you listen and offers you a dashboard to explore statistics about it!
+[Your_spotify](https://github.com/Yooooomi/your_spotify) is a self-hosted application that tracks what you listen to and offers you a dashboard to explore statistics about it!
 It's composed of a web server which polls the Spotify API every now and then and a web application on which you can explore your statistics.

 [![your_spotify](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/your_spotify-logo.png)](https://github.com/Yooooomi/your_spotify)